Common Program Practices

 - This should include both plant staff and contractors.

 - The training should include competency assessment and documenting of the outcome.
-Refresher training should also be part of the program.
+Refresher training should be an integral part of the program.

 - A register of all certified individuals and the roles they are certified to fulfill should be maintained.